 - Priority customer service

 Alternative cards for department store shopping

 Flat-rate cashback credit cards are a good alternative to a Stein Mart-specific credit card since you can earn a consistent rewards rate on all purchases — regardless if you’re spending at Stein Mart or elsewhere.
-The Citi® Double Cash Card – 18 month BT offer is our favorite flat-rate cash back card since there’s a $0 annual fee and cardholders earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The Citi® Double Cash Card – 18 month BT offer is our favorite flat-rate cash back card since there’s a $0 annual fee and cardholders earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 Using this card, you also have more redemption options compared the a Stein Mart card.
 You can redeem cash back as a statement credit, gift card, or direct deposit.

 In comparison, rewards earned from a Stein Mart® credit card can only be redeemed in-store at Stein Mart.
 An additional perk provided by the Citi® Double Cash Card – 18 month BT offer is Citi® Price Rewind.
 With this feature, you can register eligible purchases on the Citi® Price Rewind site and Citi will search for a lower price within 60 days from account opening.
 If a lower price is found, you may be reimbursed for the difference between the price you paid and the lower price.

 Up to 5% cash back